luismetzger/sinatra-intro-lesson/README.md

 ## Templating and ERB

-Since Sinatra only returns strings the templating engines become much more important.
-We can use Handlebars and directions to install
+Since Sinatra only returns strings, the templating engines become much more important.
+One option is to keep using Handlebars, and directions to install
-Handlebars is at the bottom of the page.
+Handlebars are at the bottom of the page.
 However, we'll spend today working on another engine, ERB.

 ERB stands for Embedded Ruby.
-It is the default templating engine for most Ruby frameworks so it's helpful to know it but many projects will use another templating engine.
-Just like Handlebars we need to keep our templates in the ``views`` folder.
+It is the default templating engine for most Ruby frameworks, so it's helpful to know it, but many projects may use another templating engine.
+Just like Handlebars, we need to keep our templates in the ``views`` folder.

 Most of the text in an ERB file is not changed after processing the document.
 There are two exceptions based on the ``<%= %>`` and ``<% %>`` tags.